Employee experience is a term that has become more and more popular in the last few years.

 |Conduct two interviews — before and after an employee departs.|

 How do you capture the moments that matter in an employee's experience?
+And how do you know your employee experience strategy is contributing to the business outcomes?

 From hiring to departing, each employee goes through different events and experiences.
 Some moments enhance their experience, and some do not.